devplayer0/fyp/report.md

 program counter every time the CPU executed an instruction.
 With the original program, it would be possible to reconstruct the exact path the processor took.

-Additional data might be included for each instruction traced, such as the value of registers involved in the instruction (the "operands"), or the addresses and values of memory accessed (so-called "data tracing").
-In rare cases, code executed might even by dynamically generated, so it may be necessary to include the value of the instruction itself in the trace.

-Considering the speed of modern processors (and even microcontrollers, including the STM32F4xx-based chip used in this project), tracing can often generate a significant amount of data.
-As such, a simplified statisical method is often employed when profiling programs.
-In an example setup, a profiling tool might sample the value of the processor's program counter at an interval.
-This results in a much smaller volume of data, but won't affect accuracy too much in the case of a long-running execution of a program at high speed.
-Profiling is a more broad term for recording and dynamically analysing execution of blocks of code [@profiling_tracing].

-For the purposes of this project, detailed tracing of individual instructions makes the most sense, given that the programs being evaluated are hand-written in assembly and relatively short.

 ### Execution and measurement methods

 There are two overall methods for executing programs and